 When you're cold the wool fibres trap air creating an insulating layer but when you begin to perspire wool helps you cool down by drawing moisture away from your skin helping you cool naturally.
 Feather, down and synthetic tend to trap this warm moisture creating a humid environment which in turn causes your body temperature to rise further!
 If we try to tog rate wool we find that the tog value will vary depending on temperature which gives us a range rather than a specific tog value, so on all of our duvets you'll see an approximate tog range.
 The warmer you get in bed the more the duvet will insulate at the lower end of this range and the colder you get the more it will insulate at the higher end of the range - it's the ideal way to keep a steady temperature for a peaceful night's rest!

 At The Wool Room we understand better than anyone else that we humans aren't all clones!
 What is right for one person won't necessarily suit the next; some people are warm sleepers, some are cold sleepers, some freeze in winter and boil in summer and some are a happy medium!
 We have the biggest range of wool duvets available online and in-store in the whole world!
-Ranging from super-cool to super warm!
+Ranging from super-cool to super warm and available in a range of sizes including single, double, king size and super king!
 We've detailed our approximate tog ratings below to help you pick a suitable wool or wool and alpaca duvet...

 One of the biggest problems couples have when sharing a bed is the nightly fight over the warmth of the duvet!
 What do you do if one of you is a cold sleeper and one of you is a warm sleeper?
 What a nightmare!
 However with our wool bedding, you'll be sleeping like babies in no time and the bedtime arguments will be a thing of the past!
 Wool manages the micro-climate directly next to it, so your warm sleeper will be kept at the cooler end of the tog range and vice-versa.